wyhallenwu/carla-RL/README.md

 # README
-This the final project of reinforcement learning course.
-Training a model to autonomous vehicle in [`CARLA 0.9.13 releaes`](https://carla.org/).
+This repo is the final project of reinforcement learning course.
+Training a model for autonomous vehicle control in [`CARLA (version0.9.13)`](https://carla.org/).
+The structure of the code may be confusing and some implementations are inelegant(such as `agent.py retreive_data()`), may refactor code in the near future.

 ## environment
 1. carla 0.9.13 release